alexlee22/indoor-tracking-blog/_posts/2016-07-19-further-look-into-hotfix.markdown

 author: alex
 ---

+### Rxplaining the Hotfix

+I spent some more time cleaning up and completing the hotfix and started to document the process.
+The hotfix allows us to save past data and maintain a real-time indoor tracking system.
+Storing the information and restting the collection allows for the server to maintain and clean the process without having to increase the memory excessivley.
+It is not a scable solution at this point, the query will need further looking into.
 Heres the documentation on the process of the shell script.

         # - NOTE - # Manditory, tells you and the computer where to access the shell back end stuff, like how you would with a python script.
         #! /bin/sh